fuse-box/fuse-box/docs/electron.md

 ### Enable "require"

-FuseBox will not bundle natives e.g. `fs` or `path`, therefore you must enable NodeJS intergation
+FuseBox will not bundle natives e.g. `fs` or `path`, therefore you must enable NodeJS Integration

 ```ts
 mainWindow = new BrowserWindow({